-Background The Travel & Expense Policy has been substantially re-written.
-It reflects the practices followed during the last six years and more closely aligns with the Travel & Expense policies of organisations such as CDC and PIDG.
-Much of the detail has been moved from the Policy to the Travel & Expense Procedures.
-The main changes relate to the cost of hotels (there is no longer differentiation between particular countries or cities), to the inclusion of alcohol in certain cases as an allowable claim (it was formerly proscribed), and to a simplified method of approving travel in premium economy/business class in certain circumstances.
+Background reflect the practices followed during the more closely with the Travel & Expense por CDC and PIDG.
+Much of the detail was n Travel & Expense Procedures.
+The Policy to reflect the experience of the last two y & Expense is within 2% of overall operation The policy communicates overriding prin reimbursement of reasonable expenses staff and consultants in the course of supplemented by the Travel & Expense The Travel & Expense Policy was substantially re-written in 2022 to reflect the practices followed during the previous six years and to align more closely with the Travel & Expense policies of organisations such as CDC and PIDG.
+Much of the detail was moved from the Policy to the Travel & Expense Procedures.
+The Policy is now (March 2024) updated to reflect the experience of the last two years and to ensure that Travel & Expense is within 2% of overall operational budgeted expenses.
 The policy communicates overriding principles that govern travel and reimbursement of reasonable expenses incurred by Board Directors, staff and consultants in the course of their duties.
 The policy is supplemented by the Travel & Expense Procedures document that provides detail around various processes and which is approved by the CEO.

-Related policies Credit Card Policy Finance Manual HR Manual Code of Conduct
+Related policies Credit Card Policy Finance Manual HR Manual Code of Conduct Finance ManualHR Manual

 Policy Reviewers Operations Manager Yes

-ExCo Yes
+ExCo, Management Committee Yes

 FCDO Yes

 Policy Approvers DCS Yes

 CEO Yes

 FARC Yes